reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

    default JavaScript and CSS themes---paired with a custom template
  - Streamlit for generating webapp dynamically

-#### 2. predtimechart vis
+#### 2. forecast step-ahead visualisation

+##### Predtimechart

 predtimechart is a javascript app that uses plotly.js to render plots.
+This is the current contender because it is front-end javascript application that loads data on demand from external sources.

 It requires the user to provide a `fetchData` function that can be used to retrieve model output data (predictive quantiles) and target data (time series format).